 Add 1/2 cup of quinoa and reduce to a simmer.

 Cook until all the water is absorbed, about 6-9 minutes.

 (There shouldn’t be any water left in the pot.)

 You’ll see it’s done when the spiral-shaped germ becomes visible around each grain.

-Next, grate some fresh parmesan cheese.
+Next, use a box grater to grate some fresh parmesan cheese.